jameslafferty/Term-Menu-Order/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.1.3
+* Bug fix for autoloader error.
+Error is of the form "Fatal error: Uncaught exception 'LogicException' with message...".

 = 0.1.2 =
 * Bug fix for custom taxonomies added in the theme.